zenml-io/zenml/examples/kserve_deployment/README.md

 ### 📄 Prerequisites

 For the ZenML KServe deployer to work, these things are required:
-1. Access to a running [Kubernetes cluster](https://kubernetes.io/docs/tutorials/cluster-administration/) The example accepts a `--kubernetes-context` command-line argument.
+1. Access to a running [Kubernetes cluster](https://kubernetes.io/docs/tutorials/cluster-administration/).
+The example accepts a `--kubernetes-context` command-line argument.
 This Kubernetes context needs to point to the Kubernetes cluster where KServe model servers will be deployed.
 If the context is not explicitly supplied to the example, it defaults to using the locally active context.

-2. KServe must be installed and running on the Kubernetes cluster.
-(More information about how to install KServe can be found below or on the [KServe documentation](https://kserve.github.io/website/)).
+2. KServe must be installed and running on the Kubernetes cluster (More information about how to install KServe can be found below or on the [KServe documentation](https://kserve.github.io/website/)).

 3. KServe must be able to access whatever storage is used by ZenML to save the artifact.
-Since KServe is installed in the Kubernetes cluster, a local filesystem storage can't be used.

-    We recommend using a persistent volume or a remote storage service.
-    (e.g. AWS S3, GCS, Azure Blob Storage, etc.).
+Since  KServe is installed in the Kubernetes cluster, local filesystem storage can't be used.
+We recommend using a persistent volume or a remote storage service. (e.g. AWS S3, GCS, Azure Blob Storage, etc.).

 To run this example, you need to install and initialize ZenML: